 – Peter Mathieson (Principal and Vice-Chancellor, University of Edinburgh)

-As well as continuing the research we have begun with The Cheyne Gang and Breathtakers, we are currently working with university teaching staff to look at how we can involve more students in these rich learning experiences and help them gain credits for their community-based research.
+As well as continuing the research we have begun with The Cheyne Gang, Breathtakers and Breathe Easy we are currently working with new community partners as well as university teaching staff to look at how we can involve more students in these rich learning experiences and help them gain credits for their community-based research.